 In the past, many independent schools recruited prospective students without a written school marketing plan, generally relying on word of mouth.
 This is changing, however.
 The current enrollment landscape for many schools is uncertain, partially due to the effects of COVID-19.
-Today, it’s imperative that every independent school, no matter how small, develop and implement a written school marketing plan.
+Today, it’s imperative that every independent school, no matter how small, develop and implement marketing plans for schools.

 Some small schools are reluctant to put in the time and effort required to write an effective school marketing plan.
 Even if your marketing team is very small (or maybe it’s just you!) and on a shoestring budget, having a plan will help you communicate with other members of your management team so you can work together to achieve your goals.